Neebin's Music Fund

 Neebin's Music Fund honours the memory of Neebin Armstrong.

 Neebin’s family, the Caring Society, and inPath have come together to honour Neebin’s memory by establishing an annual fund.
-It will offer Indigenous youth an opportunity to create music and share it with their communities and the rest of the world.
+It offers Indigenous youth an opportunity to create music and share it with their communities and the rest of the world.
 Our hope is that the music created through Neebin’s Music Fund will inspire healing and wellness in as many Indigenous communities as possible.

 Image